DeclanChidlow/vale.rocks/src/posts/ai-usage.md

 ### 2024

 In 2024 I began seriously using LLMs for code generation, although under strict supervision.
 I wasn't confident enough to permit them to work unsupervised, but I was happy to use them for generating one-off, non-mission-critical tools or for doing menial but verifiable tasks such as [writing regular expressions](/micros/20250320-1225).
-They do well with languages such as BASH, JavaScript, PHP, and Python, but I find them exceedingly poor for HTML and CSS.
+They do well with languages such as Bash, JavaScript, PHP, and Python, but I find them exceedingly poor for HTML and CSS.

 I tried briefly to use LLM editor integrations such as GitHub Copilot but disliked the user experience.
 I felt I lost granular control over their actions and that they were sloppy in pulling in useful context when attempting to solve problems -- which was the main benefit as far as I was concerned.
 I continued to use web interfaces and copy in any necessary code.
 I tried LLM line completions but found them slow and inferior to non-AI implementations.